Introduction [2/10]

 Click the Check button to view the error description.

-Helpful Hint: While the error report may seem difficult to understand this time, the automatic verifier has actually provided an excellent clue.
+Hint: The error report may seem complex, but the automatic verifier has actually provided a useful clue.

 Solution (click):